 The juror’s have awarded the Quarrington Multidisciplinary Arts Award to Peter Fyfe for his artwork ABM Art Bank of Muskoka – Landscape Viewing Unit.

 The Kevin J. Batchelor Emerging Artist Award: $1000

 This award is given to an emerging artist working in either one of the 2-D mediums such as painting, drawing or mixed media and was selected by the Batchelor family.

 This year’s recipient is Nancy Bennett for her artwork Afternoon Skate.

 The Jurors’ Prize: $1500

-Jurors’ Prize is awarded to the artist who best exemplifies the qualities that Franklin Carmichael found ideal, incorporating diversity in their work, using an expressionistic style, and remaining sophisticated in their depictions of the various landscapes in our geography.
-The recipient of this award should be visibly embracing, challenging or addressing existing approaches to Canadian landscapes.
+The Jurors’ Prize is awarded to an artist who best exemplifies the qualities that Franklin Carmichael found ideal, that is, incorporating diversity in their work and remaining sophisticated in their depictions of the various landscapes in our geography.
+The recipient of this award should visibly be embracing, challenging or addressing existing approaches to Canadian landscapes.

 This year’s Jurors’ Prize has been awarded to Tammy McClennan for her artwork, Temporary Landscape which is an Interactive Installation.